chuksdsilent/My-devops-projects/devops interview questions/README.md

+# Devops Interview

-1. Why do we need git and why is it different from SVN?
+### 1. Why do we need git and why is it different from SVN?
-GIT is a commonly used version control system git tracks changes from you make and it you can revert to any version you want git also allows easy collaboration
+* GIT is a commonly used version control system
+* git tracks changes from you make and it you can revert to any version you want
+* git also allows easy collaboration

 We have 2 types of VCS
 1. Centerilize VCS (subersion) - everybody push to the center repository. no working copy. branching is done on the central repo